Chart Color Schemes

 Infrastructure

-Safety Beach has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Safety Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects likely affecting the region: Safety Beach Mixed-Use Development (Martha Cove Precinct Expansion), Dromana Estate Residential Community, Mornington Peninsula Freeway Maintenance Program, and Dromana Hub Shopping Centre Refurbishment & Expansion.
-Relevant details are listed below.
+AreaSearch has identified three projects likely to affect this region: Safety Beach Mixed-Use Development (Martha Cove Precinct Expansion), Dromana Estate Residential Community, Mornington Peninsula Freeway Maintenance Program, and Dromana Hub Shopping Centre Refurbishment & Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.